openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 - TBD

 ## Alternatives

+- If just one worker is needed, require user to add yet another worker so they could form a compact 3-node cluster where all nodes are both workers and control-plane nodes.
+This kind of topology is already supported by OCP.
+This will avoid the need for OCP to support yet another topology.
+It has the obvious downside of requiring a "useless" node the user didn't really need.
+It also means the user now has to run more control-plane workloads to facilitate HA - for example, 2 extra replicas of the API server which consume a lot of memory resources.
+From an engineering perspective, it would require us to make the "Control-plane Topology" parameter dynamic and make sure all operators know to react to changes in that parameter (it will have to change from "SingleReplica" to "HighlyAvailable" once those 2 new control-plane nodes join the cluster).
+I am not aware of the other engineering difficulties we would encounter when attempting to support the expansion of a single-node control-plane into a three-node control-plane, but I think they would not be trivial.

 - Adjust the "baremetal" platform to support single-node installations and make users and the Assisted-Installer use that platform instead of the "none"